 Peelable maskant for anodizing must resist sulfuric acid (15–20% concentration at 18–20°C for Type II anodize, or chromic acid for Type I).
 The maskant must maintain adhesion in the acid bath, seal threaded holes and precision bores completely to prevent anodize formation inside them, and peel cleanly after anodizing without residue that would contaminate the anodize surface or prevent subsequent bonding.

 A particular challenge in anodizing masking is that anodize formation at the edge of masked areas creates a sharp step between anodized and bare aluminum surfaces.
-The quality of this step — its sharpness and regularity — depends on the adhesion and edge-sealing quality of the maskant at the anodize boundary.
+The quality of this step — its sharpness and regularity — depends on the adhesion and edge-sealing quality of the maskant at the anodize boundary, a property that can be benchmarked using coating adhesion methods such as ASTM D3359.
 Poor edge sealing allows anodize to grow slightly under the maskant, creating a ragged boundary; good edge sealing produces a sharp, defined line.

 Passivation of Stainless Steel